KuperbergLab/MRI_scripts/README.md

 ####--study=STUDY

 If you need to preprocess single paradigms individually for whatever reason, use this option with --setup\_preproc and --run\_preproc to specifiy a paradigm/study.
-If you do this, the script file made will be called [study]\_preproc.sh.
+If you do this, the script file made will be called $study]\_preproc.sh.

 ###First-Level Statistical Processing Options